Last Updated: July 20, 2022

 Physical Symptoms

-Headache, nausea, diarrhea, heavy sweating, shortness of breath, and a rapid heartbeat.
-Both dizziness and fainting are possible.
-Test-related stress can result in panic attacks, which are characterized by the abrupt onset of intense anxiety or discomfort.
-It can make those who have it feel as though they are having a heart attack or are having trouble breathing.
+Students with test anxiety often experience physical symptoms like headaches, nausea, diarrhea, heavy sweating, shortness of breath, and a rapid heartbeat.
+In severe cases, dizziness and fainting can occur.
+Test-related stress may even trigger panic attacks, which are sudden episodes of intense anxiety or discomfort that can feel like a heart attack or difficulty breathing.

 Emotional Symptoms